1408: String-Matching-in-an-Array

 1. Knuth-Morris-Pratt Algorithm:

-This algorithm aims to generate an array of integers
+This algorithm aims to generate an array of integers such

-such that for a given index i
+that for a given index i

-, its integer value is
+, its integer value is equal to the

-equal to the length of the longest
+length of the longest substring that

-substring that ends at i
+ends at i

-, which also so
+, which also so happens to be the prefix

-entire string (Longest Prefix Suffix Array or
+substring of the entire string (Longest Prefix Suffix

 array).
 This is useful as, normally, when we